-So for example with Get-VM, if you actually point it to a single Hyper-V host you get all the virtual machines on that particular host, however if you point it at your Hyper-V cluster, what’s going to do, it’s going to return all the virtual machines on that cluster, so you can take output and pipe it into all various PowerShell commands, makes it a lot easier to start operating on a cluster of Hyper-V using PowerShell.
+So for example with Get-VM, if you actually point it to a single Hyper-V host you get all the virtual machines on that particular host, however, if you point it at your Hyper-V cluster, what’s going to do, it’s going to return all the virtual machines on that cluster, so you can take the output and pipe it into all various PowerShell commands, makes it a lot easier to start operating on a cluster of Hyper-V using PowerShell.

 Get-VMHostCLuster –ClusterName <ClusterName> -Credential $Cred

 Set-VMHostCluster -ClusterName <ClusterName> -SharedStoragePath \SOFS\SHARE1

 The VMTrace is targeted to trace Virtual Machines based on different informational levels such as (Error, Info, Warning, Verbose, Off).

 Add-VMSwitchTeamMember, Set-VMSwitchTeam, Get-VMSwitchTeam, Remove-VMSwitchTeamMember